mozilla/addon-sdk/packages/api-utils/docs/heritage.md

 # Inheritance

 Doing [inheritance in JavaScript](https://developer.mozilla.org/en/Introduction_to_Object-Oriented_JavaScript) is both verbose and painful.
-Reading or writing such code requires requires sharp eye and lot's of discipline, mainly due to code fragmentation and lots of machinery being exposed:
+Reading or writing such code requires sharp eye and lot's of discipline, mainly due to code fragmentation and lots of machinery being exposed:

     // Defining a simple Class
     function Dog(name) {